KlaraElmegaard/SocialGraphs_HP/index.markdown

 {% include file.html %}

 ## Looking into some Basic Statistics
-The main statistics that we will look into here, if the degree distribution.
+If you again look at the above plot, a lot of the nodes are dark blue meaning that they have very few links/edges.
+Thus the main statistics that we will look into here, is the degree distribution.
 We will do this twice, both for the in-degrees and for the out-degrees.
 To get an idea of our network, we first take a look at the five most commected characters both in regards to in- and out-degrees.

 | Top in-going | Character | Number of in-going links | | Top out-going | Character | Number of out-going links |
 | ----- | ------------- | ------------- | - | ----- | ------------- | ------------- |